ReconfigureIO/UX/docs/source/benchmarking.rst

 ---------------------------------
 To add an FPGA-side benchmark to an existing example:

-1. Copy the template benchmark from [HERE] (or here: if you've forked our tutorial materials) and place it into your project's `cmd` directory.
-It should look like this:
+1. Copy the template benchmark from [HERE] (or here: if you've forked our tutorial materials) and place it into your project's ``cmd`` directory.
+Your project should now look like this:

 .. code-block:: shell

     ├── cmd
     │   └── test-my-project
     │       └── main.go